Loyola Sullivan: Early life and education

 Loyola Sullivan was born on April 3, 1949, in Calvert, Newfoundland on the Southern Shore of the island of Newfoundland.
 Sullivan is the son of a fisherman and one of 12 children, who learned from an early age the importance of hard work; he started working summers in the local fish plant when he was 13 years old.
 He received his primary and elementary education in Calvert and attended high school in Ferryland where he graduated with honours at the top of his class.
 Sullivan attended Memorial University of Newfoundland (MUN) where he obtained Bachelor of Science degree in 1971 and Bachelor of Education degree in 1974.

 Family and career

-He is married to Verna Walsh of Fermeuse and together they have three children, Julie, Shelley and Stefan and three grandchildren.
+He is married to Verna Walsh of Fermeuse and together they have three children, Julie, Shelley and Stefan and six grandchildren.
 Sullivan became a high school biology, math and chemistry teacher, at Baltimore High School in Ferryland and was an owner and operator of two fish-processing operations as well as several other small businesses.